 Throughout the interview discussions with the Extended Studies team we learned about the focus on non-IUP students, military, and working professionals who seek out singular classes in a variety of disciplines for the sake of career positioning or advancement.
-The Office of Extended Studies will soon be offering an Associate's Degree in General Studies designed to help those seeking degree completion opportunities.
+The Department of Developmental Studies will soon be offering an Associate's Degree in General Studies designed to help those seeking degree completion opportunities.
+The Office of Extended Studies will assist Developmental Studies in processing these students for admissions.